bracketloader/hls4ml/README.md

 # Convert it to a hls project
 hls_model = hls4ml.converters.keras_to_hls(config)

-# Print full list of example models if you want to explore more
+# Print a full list of example models if you want to explore more
 hls4ml.utils.fetch_example_list()
 ```